Python-Test-Engineer/btnpy/NOTES.md

 ## Caveat

-This talk takes place in Feb 2025 and models and the landscape change very quickly.
+- This talk takes place in Feb 2025 and models and the landscape change very quickly.

-The aim of this talk is to **demystify** and **simplify** AI Agents and AI Programming because it can seem like it is another different world of dev or that it is either fully AI or not at all.
+- The aim of this talk is to **demystify** and **simplify** AI Agents and AI Programming because it can seem like it is another different world of dev or that it is either fully AI or not at all.
 We can't have 'a bit of AI' in our app.

-There may be edge cases and I have avoided these to avoid making the talk more complex than it needs to be for its aims.
+-There may be edge cases and I have avoided these to avoid making the talk more complex than it needs to be for its aims.
+- Not production code.

-We will focus on the CHAT completion API.
+- We will focus on the CHAT completion API.

 <h3 style="color:#DB4C00;">